-My great aunt Dorothy is one of those women and she was a wonderful cook.
+Today’s recipe is from my great aunt Dorothy who was a wonderful cook.
 I have fond memories of her and Uncle Bud who I affectionately called Uncle Bug.
-At one time she and Uncle Bud owned a little hamburger stand in California.
-Many of the recipes in my family cookbook belonged to Aunt Dorothy.
+At one time, she and Uncle Bud owned a little hamburger stand in California and many of the recipes in our family cookbook belonged to Aunt Dorothy.

 We had a fun time tasting and talking and I got to share a few of my memories of Great Aunt Dorothy with him.
 Even though Aunt Dorothy wasn’t there in person, she was there in spirit!

 With a few tweeks and additions I think we came up with a bowl of Minestrone Soup that was delicious.
 I think my Aunt Dorothy would have loved it too.

 - 2 carrotts diced